eggheads/eggdrop/doc/sphinx_source/install/readme.rst

     The options available are:

       -t: Don't background, use terminal.
-Your console will dropp into an interactive partyline session, simialar to a DCC chat with the bot.
+Your console will drop into an interactive partyline session, similar to a DCC chat with the bot.
            This is useful for troubleshooting connection issues with the bot.

       -c: Don't background, show channel info.
 Every 10 seconds your screen